ETR241 - Electronic Communications I:

 The goal of this lab is to setup your SparkFun Pro RF LoRa WAN Dev Board and capture it using the SDR.
 We will get used to the Arduino interface to install the appropriate firmware, send out a signal, and read it out on the SDR.

 Make sure you follow the SparkFun Hookup Guide to setup your Arduino Environment.
 You will need to add the board and install a library.
-The URL for the Boards Manager is https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json for your convenience.
-Just copy and paste it into File -> Preferences, Additional Boards Manager URLs
+The URL for the Boards Manager is https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json

 Under Tools -> Board -> Boards Manager make sure you download the Arduino SAMD Boards (Cortex M0+) and the SparkFun SAMD Boards.